We think this TV show stands out for:

 This series matches the musical competitiveness of American Idol but attempts to do so by underscoring the importance of vocal ability rather than looks and image.
 Part of this is accomplished by showcasing legitimately talented singers who successfully make it to the final on-camera auditions, rather than highlighting lackluster and/or musically challenged hopefuls for a laugh.

-Families can talk about what it takes to be successful singer in the music industry.
+Families can talk about what it takes to be successful singer on The Voice and in the music industry as a whole.
 Is having a great voice enough to make it big?
 How much attention should be paid to a singer's image?

 How can critiques be helpful to those who want a career in the music industry?
 What's the difference between constructive and destructive criticism?